Returning to clay, reclaiming myself

-Growth takes time—and self-compassion.
+Growth takes time—and self-compassion

-Letting go of perfection opens space for possibility.
+Letting go of perfection opens space for possibility

 This is what I want for you as my client:

-To reconnect with neglected aspects of your identity.
 To recognize that taking time for your development isn't selfish—it's essential.
 To approach your leadership challenges with the mindset of a craftsperson: patient, resilient, and open to possibilities that might differ from your original vision.

 The most effective leaders, like the most accomplished potters, understand that mastery comes not from avoiding imperfections but from learning to work with them constructively, honoring impermanence and knowing when to let go.
 They know when to apply pressure, when to ease up, and how to transform limitations into distinctive features of their work.